SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 Rather than creating deep solutions to complex problems, sometimes there are simple HACKS that can shortcut your path to something you want.

-Often, you just need a plausible reason to do something that you wanted to do, which makes it seem reasonable to sometime else.
+Often you just need a plausible reason to do something that you want to do, which makes it seem reasonable to someone else.

 There is a principle that the most effective way to have a thing done is: